dolphyvn/embl-ebi/Operation/README.md

      ```
      ( It's better to get all server hostname via database, because sometime you want to automated your inventory files as well.
 This is just a quick dirty hack. )

-- If you want to also monitor your database metrics for performance or applications query statistic long queries, slow queries you can also you **collectd** to do that by using **https://collectd.org/wiki/index.php/Plugin:DBI** or **https://github.com/chrisboulton/collectd-python-mysql** which quit easy to tweak to match with your need.
+- If you want to also monitor your database metrics for performance or applications query statistic long queries, slow queries you can also use **collectd** to do that by using **https://collectd.org/wiki/index.php/Plugin:DBI** or **https://github.com/chrisboulton/collectd-python-mysql** which quit easy to tweak to match with your need.

 __Use fluentd for logs collection and analysic, troubleshooting__: